TAC Accident Claims Victoria

 If you receive a lump sum, whether for lost wages and/or pain and suffering, you are still entitled to payment of medical benefits.
 These are not affected by any compensation steps outlined above.

-If a transport accident has contributed to the death of a person who was an earner, the dependents of the deceased person can claim benefits.
+If a transport accident has contributed to the death of a person who was an earner, the dependents of the deceased person can claim benefits of up to $100,000.

 Earner includes a person receiving Centrelink benefits for 26 weeks of the two years prior to the accident.